 Pursuing the corporate value "Giving back to Society", CSR is an integral part of SPVB's sustainable development.
-SPVB CSR focuses on 3 pillars including Education - Supporting the Youth, Water - Environment, Healthcare & Helping Hands.
-Helping Hands is a charity program financed and operated by SPVB's employees across the country.
+SPVB CSR focuses on 2 pillars including Education - Supporting the Youth, Water -Environment, and a charity program named Helping Hands which has been financed and operated by SPVB's employees across the country.